 Bunny Painting- A cute bunny with primary color paints.
 She’s using a fine brush to match the size of the little bunny.
 This hand painted bunny can also be used as an ornament!

-Sticking Easter Window Clings- I let her stick each letters at the glass door by giving her the letter /H/ first then /A/ and so on until she finished everything and I let her read the words she created.
-Audrey started to read words when she was two years old.
+Sticking Easter Window Clings- I let her stick each letters at the glass door by giving her the letters /H/ first then /A/ and so on until she finished everything and I let her read the words she created.
+Audrey started to read few words when she was two years old.

 Flowers, The Egg, The Ladybug, Birds, The Tree, Fruit and A Seed Is a Promise